|Country/Region||Language of operation||Armed or unarmed||Authorized Police Deployments|

 Canadian police participated in the United Nations Stabilization Mission in Haiti (MINUSTAH) (French only) from 2004 to October 15, 2017.
 The United Nations Mission for Justice Support in Haiti (MINUJUSTH) started October 16, 2017 and closed on October 16, 2019.

-Currently, Canada supports the Haitian National Police by providing mentoring and strategic advice to senior and middle-level management.
+Currently, Canada participates in the United Nations Integrated Office in Haiti (BINUH), which supports the Haitian National Police by providing mentoring and strategic advice to senior and middle-level management.

 Canadian Police Mission in Ukraine – Bilateral Engagement